asiimwemmanuel/PolyReg_deprecated/README.md

 For n resistors in parallel connection, the total resistance is the reciprocal of the sum of the reciprocals of the resistors formally,
     Ωt = 1/(∑ (1/Ωx) from x = 1 to x = n)

+11:52 AM 20/03/2023

+Investigate the difference in rounding & display errors between cppver & pyver (through very precise progressions with differences of 10^-8 *arbitrarily*), as well as how C++20 automatically rounds off doubles, and find a way to apply the same for Python.

+Also look to fix variable duplication, and managing the math_tools class.

+OPEN RESEARCH POINT: What else should the class include, other than progession-related tools?

+Focus on how to get the best out of each language (through a .json file or an API) for the most optimal (if ever needed) math-toolbox.

+Also compare the correct formula in the eqtn-ref branch with the control, and the limitations (eg. managing reducing progressions) of each.